rhine3/audiomoth-guide/guide.md

 * The AudioMoth needs to be programmed and turned on before you put it in the bag.
 Newer versions of AudioMoth firmware allow you to set a delayed start date for recording; without this, your AudioMoths will start recording on their daily schedule after being turned on, whether or not you've placed them in the field!

-#### Hard cases
+## Hard cases

-Ziploc baggies do not provide protection against intrusions like chewing by curious rodents, and rubbing by deer or bison.
-If these are a problem in your area, consider using hard enclosures for your AudioMoths.
+Ziploc baggies do not provide protection against intrusions like rodent chewing and rubbing by deer or bison.
+If these are a problem in your deployment area, consider using hard enclosures for your AudioMoths.

 Hard plastic or acrylic cases should have a hole through which sound can enter.
 This sound can be covered with a water-resistant acoustic membrane sticker or cloth.

 Open Acoustic Devices provides a design for a laser-cut acrylic housing [here](https://www.openacousticdevices.info/single-post/2019/04/24/AA-acrylic-laser-cut-enclosure).
 OAD has also started selling injection-molded cases through [GroupGets campaigns](https://groupgets.com/campaigns/775-the-official-audiomoth-ipx7-waterproof-case?archived=true&page=1).

 In addition, many groups have shared their housing advice on the [WildLabs Acoustic Monitoring forum](https://www.wildlabs.net/community/group/acoustic-monitoring) and Twitter.
 Some examples:

 * [Tupperware case by Emily Hoffman](https://twitter.com/em_hoffmann/status/1200221472641282048)